koorchik/codegolf-telegram-bot/README.md

 # codegolf-telegram-bot

 Code Golf Telegram Bot (can be used with any programming language)

-Work in progress!

 ## Installation
 1. Install Perl 6